eqfy/MapDSL/docs/UserDocumentation.md

 ### Reserved Keywords and Variable Name Restrictions

-Note that variable names cannot be the same as any keyword listed in this documentation used in commands and structuring (including `FUNCTION`, `VARIABLE`, `CONSTANT`, `LOOP`, etc.).
+Note that variable, constant, or function names cannot be the same as any keyword listed in this documentation used in commands and structuring (including `FUNCTION`, `VARIABLE`, `CONSTANT`, `LOOP`, `street`, etc.).

 ### Errors: